 I live in an old industrial neighborhood in downtown, Richmond, VA.
 It’s something of a small urban island; four by six blocks landlocked with a six-lane road to the east, an expressway to the north, a cemetery to the west, and the James River to the south.
 Some 450 row houses are snuggled next to each other with fenced backyards about the size of a hotel room; its density curtailed only by a two-story building regulation.

-Despite the urban location, I was sure it would be straightforward to find a “reasonably perfect” Sit Spot when I began looking two years ago (about a year before I started Kamana 1).
+Despite the urban location, I was sure it would be straightforward to find a “reasonably perfect” Sit Spot when I began looking two years ago.
 I am, after all, mere blocks from the James River and its park system, and I was already pretty familiar with the contours of the landscape because my two pups and I scoured it frequently.

 I was wrong.
 I struggled.
 Between the train tracks that run along the north bank of the river, the high volume traffic (human and motor), the steep bank, the marshes and old canal filled with trash, the tangle of vines, the “closes at dark” signs, the necessary urban precautions, and the rather large homeless population that uses the wooded areas for lodging, I just couldn’t seem to find a place that called to me.
 (As an aside, I consider many of the homeless folks my neighbors, and we are known to each other at least by face, but who wants a Sit Spot on someone else’s doorstep, even if that “doorstep” is a nice wooded tract by the river?).